chao1224/ChatDrug/README.md

-# ChatGPT-powered Conversational Drug Editing Using Retrieval and Domain Feedback
+# Conversational Drug Editing Using Retrieval and Domain Feedback

 **ICLR 2024**